How to Store Microgreens to Maximize Shelf Life

 How to Store Microgreens: Factors That Affect Freshness

 There are several factors to keep in mind when storing microgreens.
-You need to consider some aspects of these factors even before you harvest a single microgreen.
+You need to consider some aspects of these factors before you harvest a single microgreen.

-Mostly, you will see that it's a yin & yang of moisture.
+Mostly, you will see it’s a yin & yang of moisture.
 Always a balance of enough but not too much moisture.

 Factors That Affect Freshness of Microgreens